jzleetcode/jzleetcode.github.io/src/content/blog/leet-542-lint-974-01-matrix-leet-1765-map-of-heighest-peak.md

 ## Idea1

 The two questions are essentially the same.
-We could use one line to set the value from 1 to 0 and 0 to 1 for the graph.
+We could use one line of code to set the value from 1 to 0 and 0 to 1 for the graph.

 We could use dynamic programming to solve the question.

-We could process the cells from top left to bottom right.
+We could process the cells from top-left to bottom-right.
 This way all the cells on the top and left of the current cell have been processed already.
 We set the cell value to 1 plus the minimum of the two (top, left).

-We could then process from bottom right to top left.
+We could then process from bottom-right to top-left.
 This time we look at cells on the bottom and right of the current cell.

 Complexity: Time $O(n)$, Space $O(1)$.